Anonymousey/piggybanker/README.md

 userIdentifier=[SKY EMAIL]&password=[SKY PASSWORD]&rememberMe=false&forgotUsername=&submitButton=&signUp=&privacyNotice=
 ```

-(Account contained in the cookies?) this request might be used to ask for your account information.
+(Account contained in the cookies?) this request might be used to ask for your account information to do with the piggybank.
+I'm not entirely sure what's going on here.
+Looks a mess.
 ```raw
 POST / HTTP/1.1
 Host: skyport.sky.com